 Each year the SMA Safety committee accepts nominations for the Emergency Response Person of the year.
-Nominations are to be submitted prior to the AGM, where the Safety committee will review all nominations and select the successful recipient.
+Nominations are to be submitted prior to the March SMA meeting, where the Safety committee will review all nominations and select the successful recipient.